 The appetite for new taxes is mixed, however.
 Only 32 percent of residents said they’d support extending the state sales tax to services not currently taxed, while 70 percent currently favor a tobacco tax initiative under discussion for the 2014 ballot.And despite their generosity toward Brown’s fiscal plan for the schools, Californians also sent a message through the survey that they’re counting on legislators and the governor to keep spending in check: 68 percent said they’d support strict limits on the amount that state spending could increase each year.

 Baldassare said if lawmakers want to remain in the good graces of Californians they should pay attention to those findings.
 The voters are saying that even though they approve the budget plan, “they want to avoid a situation where we’re spending beyond our means, and they don’t want to be asked to pay higher taxes at this point.
 They’re looking for fiscal prudence,” he said.

 That won’t be easy.
 After years of cuts, there will be a lot of pressure to use the extra money to restore programs and services that were cut, said Baldassare.
 “That’s the challenge that the Legislature and governor are going to have.”

-Filed under: Featured, Finance, Funding and Taxation, Jerry Brown, Legislature, Bills, Reporting & Analysis, Research, State Budget, Taxes, Weighted Student Funding (Local Control Funding Formula) · Tags: Gov. Jerry Brown, School Finance, State Budget
+Filed under: Featured, Finance, Jerry Brown, Legislature, Bills, Reporting & Analysis, Research and Reports, School Finance, State Budget, Taxes, Weighted Student Funding (Local Control Funding Formula) · Tags: Children Now, Jerry Brown, School Finance, State Budget, Ted Lempert